kash-cpu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To print lines of a file starting with a letter Replace all characters A and c from input to Z and e respectively TO Create a script that removes all letters c and C from input
+To print lines of a file starting with a letter Replace all characters A and c from input to Z and e respectively TO Create a script that removes all letters c and C from input To Write a script that reverse its input